paulscherrerinstitute/wica-http/EPICS.md

 | "stat"   |The alarm status which was obtained when last reading the channel.   |

 Additional Notes:
-  * the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for alarm information.
+  1. the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for alarm information.
 Subsequently, depending on the channel configuration, they are updated using channel-access poll or monitor operations (or when occasionally required, both).
-  * not all fields will automatically be provided when serializing this information as part of a wica stream.
-The server's Create Stream request provides control over what is actually delivered.
+  1. Not all fields will automatically be provided when serializing this information as part of a wica stream.
+The server's [Create Stream](README.md#create-a-wica-stream) request provides control over the payload of what is actually delivered.